radu-matei/radu-matei.github.io/content/blog/aci-update.md

 See it in action
 ----------------

-First of all, we need to depoy an Azure Container Instance based on an image (**we own**) from Docker Hub:
+First of all, we need to deploy an Azure Container Instance based on an image (**we own**) from Docker Hub:

 ![](/img/article-photos/aci-update/select-aci.jpg)